Adventures in Machine Learning

 Where object is the object or function you want to test.

-Purpose of callable() method
+Purpose of callable() Method

 The purpose of the callable() method is to identify whether an object is callable or not, which is useful in many situations.
 For example, if you are creating a library or module that requires the use of callable objects, you can use the callable() method to ensure that the objects being passed are callable.

 The callable() method is also useful for debugging.
 In some cases, you may be unsure whether a particular object is a function or not.
+Using the callable() method can help you quickly determine whether the object is callable, which can save you time and effort.

-Examples of callable objects and functions in Python
+Examples of Callable Objects and Functions in Python

 Here are some examples of callable objects and functions in Python: